RedHatQE/teflo/docs/users/definitions/orchestrate.rst

 ----

 Since teflos development model is plug and play.
 This means different orchestrator's could be used to execute configuration tasks declared.
-For the remainder of this page, please go to your preferred orchestrator below.
-To learn more on how you can setup your orchestrate task structures.
+Ansible is Teflo's default orchestrator.
+Its information can be found below.

 .. _ans: